-The Assessor's office is responsible for insuring that all property identified in the Connecticut general statues as being subject to local property taxation is appraised at it's market value, as of the last revaluation date, and assessed at the state mandated 70% assessment ratio.
-In addition, this office processes applications for certain tax saving exemptions, completes all mandated state reports, processes tax map changes, addresses the routine issues of managing an office, as well as addressing all assessment inquires and explaining how assessments were determined.
+The Assessor's office is responsible for ensuring that all property identified in the Connecticut general statutes as being subject to local property taxation is appraised at its market value, as of the last revaluation date, and assessed at the state-mandated 70% assessment ratio.
+In addition, this office processes applications for certain tax-saving exemptions, completes all mandated state reports, processes tax map changes, addresses the routine issues of managing an office, as well as addressing all assessment inquires and explaining how assessments were determined.
 Most importantly, it is responsible for providing accurate data for use by taxpayers and real estate professionals of all types.

 There are certain exemptions that may be deducted from your assessment for a reduction in taxes.
 These exemptions are applied to the real estate assessment first, but if the taxpayer does not own real estate then the exemption is applied to the motor vehicle assessments.

 Veterans can receive an exemption if their military discharge form DD214 is recorded at the Town Clerk's office and they served a minimum of 90 days during war time.
 The DD214 must be recorded prior to October 1 of any year to begin receiving the exemption on the next year tax bill.
 The DD214 need only be recorded once in a lifetime.